-B.A. in History - Program Outcomes
+B.A. in History - Program Outcome and course outcomes

-- Student will demonstrate knowledge of the chronology, narrative, majorevents, personalities and Turing points of the history of united states, Europe, and at least one non western area - Student will offer multi -causal explanations of major historical developments based on a contextualized analysis of interrelated political, social, economics, cultural, and intellectual processes. - Student will correctly extract evidence from primary sources by analyzing and evaluating them in reaction on their cultural and historical context and use that evidence to build and support an argument.
+- Student will demonstrate knowledge of the chronology, narrative, majorevents, personalities and Turing points of the history of united states, Europe, and at least one non-western area - Student will offer multi -causal explanations of major historical developments based on a contextualized analysis of interrelated political, social, economic, cultural, and intellectual processes. - Student will correctly extract evidence from primary sources by analyzing and evaluating them in reaction on their cultural and historical context and use that evidence to build and support an argument.

-B.Com courses- Program Outcomes
+B.Com courses- Program Outcome and course outcomes

-- Student will be able to demonstrate progressive learning of various tax issues and tax forms related to individuals. student will be able to demonstrate knowledge in setting up computerized set of accounting book. - Student will be demonstrating progressive affective domain development of values. the role of accounting in society and business. - Student will learn relevant financial accounting career skills applying both quantitative and qualitative knowledge to their force career in business. - Learners will be able to prove proficiency with the ability to engage in competitive exams like ca, cs, icws and other courses.
+- Student will be able to demonstrate progressive learning of various tax issues and tax forms related to individuals.
+Student will be able to demonstrate knowledge in setting up computerized set of accounting book. - Student will be demonstrating progressive affective domain development of values, the role of accounting in society and business. - Student will learn relevant financial accounting career skills applying both quantitative and qualitative knowledge to their force career in business. - Learners will be able to prove proficiency with the ability to engage in competitive exams like ca, cs, icws and other courses.

-B.Sc. courses- Program Outcomes
+B.Sc. courses- Program Outcome and course outcomes